-- 1. Students must present photo identification in order to take the NC DAP. - 2.
-NC DAP scores will be valid to use for placement for five (5) years. - 3.
-Students are permitted to take the NC DAP twice within five (5) years.
+- 1. Students must present photo identification in order to take the placement test. - 2.
+Placement test scores will be valid to use for placement for five (5) years. - 3.
+Students are permitted to take the placement test twice within five (5) years.
 If a student retests, the highest score on each section will be used for advisement and course placement. - 4.
-Students are not permitted to take the NC DAP if they are currently enrolled in a developmental course. - 5.
-NC DAP scores are transferable to other colleges with permission of the student. - 6.
+Students are not permitted to take the placement test if they are currently enrolled in a developmental course. - 5.
+Placement test scores are transferable to other colleges with permission of the student. - 6.
 Additional testing may be required for students, who based upon placement test scores, are placed into Mastering Mathematics and/or Mastering Reading. - 7.
 It is the discretion of the Director of Admissions and/or the Vice President of Student Services to grant or deny further retesting attempts or testing exemptions.